 - EO 14329 (Russian Federation)

-All IEEPA tariffs paid since February 4, 2025 (for the “fentanyl” tariffs) and April 2, 2025 (for the “reciprocal” tariffs) through February 24, 2026 are eligible for refunds, in addition to the others above related to Venezuela, Brazil, and Russia.
+All IEEPA tariffs paid since February 4, 2025 (for the so-called “fentanyl” tariffs) and April 2, 2025 (the so-called “reciprocal” tariffs) through February 24, 2026 are eligible for refunds, in addition to the others above related to Venezuela, Brazil, and Russia.

 2. Will I need to go to court to obtain my refunds?